gnunn1/tilix/README.md

 Since this is an early alpha release, there are a number of features which have not yet been developed including:

-* Add the Gnome Terminal support for encodings
 * Add an option to support a "compact" view which would have smaller terminal title bars and move commands to popup menus
 * Add support for localization